Injera, Ethiopian sourdough flatbread with a slightly spongy texture used to scoop up meat and vegetable stews.

 The injera soaks up the juices as the meal progresses.
 When this edible plate is eaten, the meal is officially over.

 Teff is a tiny, round grain that grows well in the highlands of Ethiopia.
-While teff is very nutritious, it contains practically no gluten.
+It is very nutritious and is naturally gluten-free.

 I've been making Ethiopian food for many years using this cookbook, Exotic Ethiopian Cooking, which has a variety of injera recipes with different grains.